 46%

 by 2030.
 Accor is also the first international hotel group to make a long-term commitment to reach net-zero carbon emissions by 2050.
-The Group is thus aligning itself with the most ambitious objective of the Paris Agreement, namely to limit global warming to 1.5ºC.
+The Group is thus aligning itself with the most ambitious objective of the Paris Agreement, namely to limit global warming to 1.5ºC

 The Washington Hilton donates excess food and meals to the Ronald McDonald House and DC Central Kitchen;